Hadassah Medical Center: Activities throughout Mandate Palestine (1918–1948)

 In 1918, Hadassah established the American Zionist Medical Unit (AZMU), staffed by 45 medical health professionals.
-The AZMU helped to establish six hospitals in Palestine which were then turned over to municipal authorities.
+The AZMU helped to establish six hospitals in British Mandatory Palestine which were then turned over to municipal authorities.
 The Meir Rothschild Hospital opened in Jerusalem in 1918.
 That year, Hadassah also founded a nursing school to train local personnel and create a cadre of nurses.

-In 1919, Hadassah organized the first School Hygiene Department in Palestine to give routine health examinations to Jerusalem school children.
+In 1919, Hadassah organized the first School Hygiene Department in British Mandatory Palestine to give routine health examinations to Jerusalem school children.
 During the Arab riots of 1920, Hadassah nurses cared for the wounded on both sides.
 Henrietta Szold moved to Jerusalem that year to develop community health and preventive care programs.

-In 1921, a Hadassah nurse, Bertha Landsman, set up the first Tipat Halav perinatal care center in Jerusalem, and Hadassah opened a hospital in Tel Aviv.
+In 1921, a Hadassah nurse, Bertha Landsman, set up the first Tipat Halav perinatal care center in Jerusalem, providing care for babies and their mothers and providing pasteurized milk for those who needed.
+That same year, Hadassah opened a hospital in Tel Aviv.
 The following year, it established a hospital in Haifa.
 In 1926, Hadassah established the first tuberculosis treatment center in Safed.
 In 1929, Hadassah opened the Nathan and Lina Straus Health Center in Jerusalem.
 In the 1930s, planning began for a new hospital to replace the Rothschild hospital founded in 1888 on Street of the Prophets, Jerusalem.
-Rose Halprin, Hadassah's sixth national president, moved to Jerusalem to serve as liaison between the American office and Hadassah in Palestine.
-The Rothschild-Hadassah University Hospital, the first teaching hospital and medical center in Palestine, opened on May 9, 1939.
+Rose Halprin, Hadassah's sixth national president, moved to Jerusalem to serve as liaison between the American office and Hadassah in British Mandatory Palestine.
+The Rothschild-Hadassah University Hospital, the first teaching hospital and medical center in British Mandatory Palestine, opened on May 9, 1939.